The system of partial differential equations for the $C_{_0}$ function: The scalar integral of massless function

 \section{The scalar integral of massless $C_{_0}$ function}

 Generally the Mellin-Barnes representation of massless $C_{_0}$ function is simplified as

-The corresponding analytic expression of the massless $C_{_0}$ function is obtained by summing over residues of the integrand.
-After summing over the residues of $\Gamma(-z_{_1})$ and $\Gamma(-z_{_2})$, we obtain the double hypergeometric function as
+which coincides with Eq.~(24) of Ref.~\cite{Davydychev3} (i.e. Eq.~(2.5) of Ref.~\cite{Davydychev1992JPA}).
+The analytic expression of the massless $C_{_0}$ function is obtained by summing over residues of the integrand, and the corresponding results are enumerated as following. \begin{itemize} \item[$\bullet$ 1(a):]After summing over the residues of $\Gamma(-z_{_1})$ and $\Gamma(-z_{_2})$, we obtain the double hypergeometric function as